 The materials you use to cover your plants will depend on what type of protection they need:

 - Cold protection – try using frost blankets to keep your plants warmer at night.
 Gardener’s Supply Company has lots of different types of frost blankets available on their website.
+Row covers and cloches also work.

 - Sun protection – floating row covers made of fabric are a great way to protect against strong sunlight while still letting your plants breathe.
 Gardener’s Supply Company has a fabric row cover material that lets 70% of sunlight through.
 Of course, a row cover will also keep your plants a little warmer overnight.
+Shade cloth is another option for sun protection – it generally blocks more sunlight than row covers.

 - Pest protection – a plastic cloche is a great way to protect young plants from pests.
 For example, a cloche made from a clear plastic bottle will be too tough for cutworms to bite through (your tomatoes will thank you!)
 For older plants, a row cover wrapped around the entire plant will do a good job of keeping pests away (unless they have already laid eggs on the plant!)